Midwifery is a rewarding career option that supports the wellbeing of pregnant women and whānau throughout Aotearoa New Zealand.

 Content of midwifery programmes

 All midwifery programmes focus on continuity of care and safe, autonomous practice.
-Students must demonstrate competency in basic midwifery skills, such as antenatal care, labour care, conducting normal birth, venepuncture, cannulation, perineal repair, infant resuscitation, newborn examination, postnatal care and breastfeeding.
+Students must demonstrate competency in midwifery skills, such as antenatal care, labour care, conducting normal birth, venepuncture, cannulation, perineal repair, maternal and infant resuscitation, newborn examination, postnatal care and breastfeeding.

-They also must demonstrate knowledge of underlying, pre-existing medical or surgical conditions; and their impact on pregnancy and childbirth; and the necessary care for women with such a condition.
+Students must also demonstrate knowledge of underlying, pre-existing medical or surgical conditions; and their impact on pregnancy and childbirth; and the necessary care for women with such a condition.
 Practical experience includes working in the community (home and birthing units) and in hospital alongside experienced registered midwives.

 The Bachelor of Midwifery degree has a significant bioscience component and a strong research focus.
 The notion of evidence-based care underpins all teaching.
 This provides students with the necessary scientific and research base for autonomous decision-making.

-Students work in a variety of settings over three years, including family planning clinics, community midwifery practices, neonatal intensive care units, maternity hospitals, laboratories and home births.
-All students have a dedicated ‘block’ in base hospitals to achieve the experience necessary for competency in recognising deviations from the normal and for working collaboratively with obstetricians in the provision of secondary care.
+Students work in a variety of settings over three years, including family planning clinics, community midwifery practices, community maternity hospitals, neonatal intensive care units, home births and with well child services.
+All students have dedicated placements in secondary and tertiary hospitals to achieve the experience necessary for competency in recognising deviations from the normal and for working collaboratively with obstetricians in the provision of secondary care.